By Lynda Chessman, Hooks and Needles Coordinator

 Satellite groups have been started in the following communities:

 - Lakefield at the Baptist Church

-- Peterborough at ST. John the Baptist Church as well as
+- Peterborough at St. John the Baptist Church

 - Northminster United Church in Peterborough